-- O1.
-Encourage a reduction in the level of vehicular traffic by reducing parking requirements. - O2.
-Ensure adequate parking for various land uses and sustain the market viability of the development. - O3.
-Ensure that all car parking demands generated by any development are accommodated on the development site. - O4.
-Design parking supply in accordance with the site's urban design principles.
-Thus, to: - ensure that the provision of off street car parking facilities does not detract from the visual character, particularly the streetscape of an area; and - ensure that the location of driveways, parking and servicing areas are efficient, safe and suitably landscaped. - O5.
-Implement parking strategies which minimise adverse impacts on local communities and wider land uses.
+- OI.
+To encourage a reduction in the level of vehicular traffic by reducing parking requirements. - O2.
+To ensure adequate parking for various land uses and sustain the market viability of the development. - O3.
+To ensure that all car parking demands generated by any development are accommodated on the development site. - 04.
+To design parking supply in accordance with the site's urban design principles.
+Thus, to: - a) ensure that the provision of off street car parking facilities does not detract from the visual character, particularly the streetscape of an area; and - b) ensure that the location of driveways, parking and servicing areas are efficient, safe and suitably landscaped. - O5.
+To implement parking strategies which minimise adverse impacts on local communities and wider land uses.
 For example, to minimise conflict between service vehicles (heavy vehicles) and smaller vehicles within the site.